 It is worth noting that a [2+2]-cycloaddition product related to 3-endo/exo was synthesized by Regitz and co-workers by reacting the same maleimide with the isomeric 1,3-diphosphacyclobutadiene (generated by addition of hexachloroethane to a zirconium complex).[26]
 In Regitz’s report, the formation of this isomeric diphosphabicyclo[2.2.0]hexene was confirmed by multinuclear (1H, 13C{1H} and 31P{1H}) NMR spectroscopy and mass spectrometry.
-Only the endo isomer was observed.
+Only the endo-isomer was observed.
 A different reaction type was recently reported by Cummins and co-workers, who found that nickel complexes catalyze the phosphinidene transfer from (tBu3C3P) to styrene, ethylene, neohexene, and 1,3-cyclohexadiene, affording phosphiranes.[14]

 Conclusion

 The tetrahedral molecular structure of di-tert-butyldiphosphatetrahedrane (1) has been unambiguously determined by single-crystal X-ray diffraction analysis at low temperature.
-The structure is akin to that of tetra-tert-butyltetrahedrane (tBuC)4 and the P4 molecule.
+The structure is similar to that of tetra-tert-butyltetrahedrane (tBuC)4 and the P4 molecule.
 The close analogy between 1 and P4 is also evident from DFT calculations, which reveal their isolobal electronic structure.
 The cluster-type core of 1 shows spherical aromaticity.
 The calculated magnetically induced ring currents are between that of P4 and the tetrahedrane (tBuC)4 in magnitude and significantly greater than those in benzene.
 Diphosphatetrahedrane 1 is fairly stable in solution in the dark at ambient temperature, while it converts to the ladderane (tBuCP)4 (2) upon irradiation or at elevated temperatures.
 Under UV irradiation, 2 decomposes to P4 (which, in turn, is transformed into red phosphorus) and di-tert-butylacetylene.
 Based on the NMR and UV/Vis spectroscopic monitoring of the photochemical isomerisation of 1 forming 2 and quantum chemical calculations, we propose that a stepwise mechanism for this reaction: First, photoexcited 1 isomerises to its 1,2-diphosphacyclobutadiene isomer 1', which forms in the excited state on a 2 ps time scale according to molecular dynamics simulations.
-Subsequently, [2+2] cycloaddition of two 1,2-diphosphacyclobutadienes forms the endo isomer endo-2 in a purely thermal step without any significant activation barrier.
-The endo isomer is then converted into the exo isomer on a timescale of seconds.
+Subsequently, [2+2] cycloaddition of two 1,2-diphosphacyclobutadienes forms the endo-isomer endo-2 in a purely thermal step without any significant activation barrier.
+The endo-isomer is then converted into the exo-isomer on a timescale of seconds.
 The proposed diphosphacyclobutadiene 1' was trapped as a [2+2] cycloaddition product with N-methylmaleimide.
 The photochemical isomerisation appears to be an intrinsic feature of the reactivity of diphosphatetrahedranes, resulting in diphosphacyclobutadienes as transient intermediates.
 It is anticipated that this process can be exploited for the generation of various other bi- and tricyclic organophosphorus compounds by reaction with a broader scope of alkenes, alkynes and other unsaturated organic compounds.
 Such reactions could give rise to a range of new phosphorus heterocycles with interesting properties.

 Acknowledgements